Sleep is essential for almost every aspect of your health.

-Scientists discovered that a single night of sleep loss makes it much harder for our brain to ignore distractions in our environment.
+A single night of sleep loss makes it much harder for our brain to ignore distractions in our environment.
 Without the filtering process, we find it extremely difficult to pay attention to things that are actually important.

 2. Sleep Loss Makes Your Learning and Memory Worse